arpg/Documentation/Installation/README.md

 # ARPG Software Installation Notes

 This guide describes how to install the ARPG software used for calibration and 3D reconstruction.
-The installation notes consider only a UNIX-based operating system, and makes notes for the most popular (Ubuntu and Mac OS X) throughout.
+The installation notes consider only a UNIX-based operating system, and makes notes for the most popular (Ubuntu and Mac OS X) throughout. *If running Ubuntu, make sure you are using the latest stable release.* We do not write our software based on beta releases of any dependencies.
 The guide encompasses:
 * Common dependencies: CUDA, Gflags, Glog, Eigen3, Ceres Solved, Google Protobuf, OpenCV.
 * Common ARPG utilities: Sophus, CVars, Pangolin, SceneGraph.
 * Calibu: Calibration library.